The Banking Regulation Review: European Union

 - a ban (subject to exceptions) on third-party inducements in the case of portfolio management and for firms providing independent advice.

 MiFID II is accompanied by a number of delegated and implementing acts, which supplement the framework legislation, as well as technical standards, which generally elaborate on its technical aspects.
-On 17 February 2020, the Commission started consulting on reviewing the regulatory framework established by MiFID II, in line with its obligation to undertake a post-implementation review of the MiFID II regime under Article 90 of MiFID II and Article 52 of MiFIR.
+On 17 February 2020, the Commission began consulting on reviewing the regulatory framework established by MiFID II.
 The review prioritises four main areas: the establishment of an EU consolidated tape; investor protection; research unbundling rules (and small and medium-sized enterprise research coverage); and commodity derivatives markets.
+Although the consultation period ended in May 2020, no outcomes had been published at the time of writing.

 At the September 2009 summit in Pittsburgh, G20 leaders agreed that all standardised over-the-counter (OTC) derivative contracts should be cleared through central counterparties (CCPs) by the end of 2012 at the latest, and that OTC derivative contracts should be reported to trade repositories.
-The EU's response to this commitment was the Regulation on OTC derivatives, central counterparties and trade repositories (commonly referred to as the European Market Infrastructure Regulation (EMIR)).
+The EU's response to this commitment was the Regulation on OTC derivatives, central counterparties and trade repositories (commonly referred to as EMIR).
 EMIR entered into force on 16 August 2012, apart from certain requirements that needed to be specified further in Level 2 measures.
 In particular, the first clearing obligations came into effect on 21 June 2016 in respect of certain interest rate derivatives.

 The requirements of EMIR, which extend to all derivative contracts and not just to standardised OTC derivative contracts, include: